charlesreid1-docker/d-nginx-charlesreid1/README.md

-# pod-charlesreid1-site
+# d-nginx-charlesreid1

-This repo contains docker compose file for running the charlesreid1.com site.
+This repo contains docker containers and a docker compose file for running an nginx web server for static content.

+This repo is used in [pod-charlesreid1](https://git.charlesreid1.com/docker/pod-charlesreid1.git).

-The services are:
+The services are just:
 * nginx

-* Lets Encrypt
+If you want to do SSL you can, but you have to run Let's Encrypt outside of the container and bind-mount your certificates into the container at `/etc/letsencrypt`.

 Pretty simple, right?